 Tomatoes are extremely versatile.
 I like having a huge stock of tomatoes in my refrigerator.
 Now, coming to this tomato thokku recipe, I personally prefer making this thokku often because tomatoes are always available in the market.
 We don’t need to wait for a particular season to stock up on tomatoes.

 Also, tomatoes don’t need much work when it comes to cooking.
 They get cooked easily which makes the recipe very simple.
 Tomato thokku is a very travel-friendly recipe as well.
 I remember, as a child, I used to travel on trains quite often for vacations.
 Tomato thokku along with rotis or idlis were always there to keep us company during those train journeys.
-Till date, I love spreading some generous thokku on rotis, rolling them up and eating.
+To date, I love spreading some generous thokku on rotis, rolling them up and eating.

 What is tomato thokku